Akkatecture/Documentation/content/docs/introduction/getting_started.md

 Akkatecture also ships with a companion package for clustering called `Akkatecture.Clustering`.
 Go to the [clustering documentation](/docs/clustering) to learn more about it.

-Be sure to also go through our [basic concepts](/docs/primitives) and [walkthrough](/docs/walkthrough-introduction).
-If you have any suggestions, or edits for Akkatecture's documentation, please visit the [documentation repository](https://github.com/Akkatecture/Documentation) and submit us a pull request.
+Be sure to also go through our [basic concepts documentation](/docs/primitives) and the [walkthrough](/docs/walkthrough-introduction).
+If you have any suggestions for improvements for Akkatecture's documentation, please visit the [documentation repository](https://github.com/Akkatecture/Documentation) and submit us a pull request.